godotengine/godot-docs/tutorials/navigation/navigation_using_navigationlayers.rst

 Using NavigationLayers
 ======================

-NavigationLayers are an optional feature to further control which navigation meshes are considered in a path query and which regions can be connected.
+NavigationLayers are an optional feature to further control which navigation meshes are considered in a path query.
 They work similar to how physics layers control collision between collision objects or how visual layers control what is rendered to the Viewport.

 NavigationLayers can be named in the **ProjectSettings** the same as physics layers or visual layers.

 .. image:: img/navigationlayers_naming.png

-If two regions have not a single compatible layer they will not be merged by the NavigationServer.
-See :ref:`doc_navigation_connecting_navmesh` for more information on merging navigation meshes.

 If a region has not a single compatible navigation layer with the ``navigation_layers`` parameter of a path query this regions navigation mesh will be skipped in pathfinding.
 See :ref:`doc_navigation_using_navigationpaths` for more information on querying the NavigationServer for paths.